 Are you traveling to Dubai soon?
 The code of conduct in the UAE is surely strict, but don’t let it intimidate you.
 This travel guide can help you safely tour the Emirate and enjoy your vacation.
 Dubai is a fun and safe vacation spot.
-Just make sure to respect the local customs and safety laws in the city.
+Just make sure to respect the local customs and Dubai laws.

 - Follow the Covid-19 travel advisory